Homomorphic Encryption

 While powerful, homomorphic encryption faces practical hurdles:

-- Performance Overhead: FHE operations can be 100–1000x slower than plaintext computations.
+- Performance overhead: FHE operations can be 100–1000x slower than plaintext computations.
 Optimizations (e.g., hardware acceleration) are improving this.

 - Complexity: Implementing FHE requires specialized knowledge of cryptography and mathematics.

-- Limited Functionality: Some schemes struggle with non-linear operations (e.g., comparisons, divisions).
+- Limited functionality: Some schemes struggle with non-linear operations (e.g., comparisons, divisions).

-- Key Management: Securely storing and managing encryption keys is critical to prevent breaches.
+- Key management: Securely storing and managing encryption keys is critical to prevent breaches.

 Key Takeaways

-- Future Potential: As performance improves, homomorphic encryption could become a standard for privacy-preserving computation.
+- Future potential: As performance improves, homomorphic encryption could become a standard for privacy-preserving computation.

 Learn More

-- Technical Deep Dive: Homomorphic Encryption Standardization (NIST)
+- Homomorphic Encryption Standardization (NIST)

 - Libraries & Tools: